 ECG characteristics of STE-ACS (STEMI)

-The ECG leads which displays ST segment elevations reflects the ischemic area.
+The ECG leads which display ST segment elevations reflect the ischemic area.
 This means, for example, that ST segment elevations in leads V3 and V4 (anterior chest leads) reflect transmural anterior ischemia.
 ST elevations must exist in at least two anatomically contiguous leads in order to fulfill the criteria for STE-ACS.
 Anatomically contiguous implies that the leads must be anatomically juxtaposed; for example V1 and V2; V5 and V6; V4 and V5; aVF and III and so on.
 In most cases, the ST segment elevations are accompanied by reciprocal ST segment depressions.
 Such ST segment depressions occur in leads that detect the ischemic vectors from the opposite angle, compared with the leads showing ST segment elevations.
 The ST segment elevations are gradually normalized and followed by T-wave inversions.
 The latter may persist for a month, or even longer.

 Pathological Q-waves may appear if the infarct area is large.
 These Q-waves are abnormally wide and deep.
 They testify that the heart has suffered a large infarction.
 Infarctions that leave pathological Q-waves are referred to as Q-wave infarctions.

 On very rare occasions the thrombus may resolve (either spontaneously or due to fast reperfusion treatment) before the infarction process begins.
 In this case, the troponin levels are not elevated and the condition is classified as unstable angina (or aborted myocardial infarction).
-This is, however, rare because of virtually all cases of STE-ACS progress to STEMI.
+This is, however, rare because virtually all cases of STE-ACS progress to STEMI.